 The Heirloom Cacao Preservation Fund:

-In early 2018, the HCP commenced our Heirloom Cacao Nursery Project made possible by a 2017 grant from the Lesley Family Foundation.
+In early 2018, the HCP commenced our Heirloom Cacao Nursery Project made possible by a two grants from the Lesley Family Foundation.

 “The pioneering work of the HCP is an important tool in the global effort to promote sustainability.” – Gary Guittard, Guittard Chocolate Company